Eight Cousins: Other characters

+The Alcotts themselves would summer in a location called "Happy Corner" in Walpole, New Hampshire, but the description of "Cosy Corner" places it within walking distance of Mount Washington, very likely in Intervale.
+In the 19th century, New Englanders who could afford it went to the mountains or the seashore for the fresher, cooler air considered sovereign for physical and mental complaints.

 Background

 Eight Cousins was serialized December 1874–November 1875 in Good Things: A Picturesque Magazine for the Young of All Ages.
 From January–October 1875 it appeared in St. Nicholas.
 Eight Cousins was Alcott's first serialized novel in St. Nicholas; she had previously published a short story in the magazine.
 Because the book was too long for the St. Nicholas serial, Alcott offered to remove two chapters that could later be included when the story was published in book form.
 The book edition, published by the Roberts Brothers, was available in the latter part of 1875 with illustrations from various artists.
 In 1927 it was published by Little, Brown and included illustrations by Harriet Longstreet Price, then in 1948 as a Rainbow Classic with illustrations by C. B. Falls.
 Ethel H. Freeman adapted the book into a play in 1934.

 Three companies contended for publication rights of Eight Cousins before it was written.
-Alcott wrote, "I rather enjoyed it, and felt important with Roberts, Low, and Scribner all clamoring for my umble' works."
+Alcott wrote, "I rather enjoyed it, and felt important with Roberts, Low, and Scribner all clamoring for my umble works."
 One of the novel's minor characters, who Rose dislikes, was originally named after Alcott's childhood acquaintance Ariadne Blish.
 Blish was concerned about Alcott's use of her name.
 Caroline Healey Dall told this to Alcott, who clarified that Ariadne "was a very well behaved child who was held up to naughty Louisa as a model girl."
 Afterward Alcott changed the character's name to Annabel Bliss.